-This Stuffed Portobello Mushrooms recipe is the BEST EVER way to stuff mushrooms!
-With shredded chicken, breadcrumbs, cheese and red peppers, this will become your go-to method.
+These Stuffed Portobello Mushrooms are the BEST EVER!
+With chicken, breadcrumbs, cheese & red pepper, this will become your go-to recipe.

 What's so special about these portobello mushrooms?!

 I have been making these portobello mushrooms since 2011!!!
 I initially found the recipe in Clean Eating magazine and have made several tweaks over the years to get them just right.
 I can't find the original recipe on Clean Eating but here's a similar version.

 I keep returning to these stuffed portobellos time and again because I'm convinced they are the absolute BEST stuffed portobello mushrooms in existence.
 Friends and family rave about this recipe and it's one of those go-to recipes that I turn to when I'm not quite sure what to make on a weeknight.

 They reheat really well and the chicken, breadcrumb, cheese and vegetable stuffing is so easy and delicious.
 You can even cheat and use rotisserie chicken to cut down on prep time – I have more meal prep hacks below the more that you get into this post so keep reading for some handy tips and tricks to making the best portobello mushrooms ever!

 How to scrape out mushroom gills

 You'll want to very gently scrape out the mushroom gills and reserve them for the mushroom stuffing.